CADViewer/cadviewer-testapp-angular-v01/README.md

 1A: Install Angular App reference sample testing CADViewer API Canvas: *npm i cadviewer-testapp-angular-v01*

+**NOTE: Please use [Github](https://github.com/CADViewer/cadviewer-testapp-angular-v01) to download/clone this sample: [cadviewer-testapp-angular-v01](https://github.com/CADViewer/cadviewer-testapp-angular-v01) as the preferred route!**

 As an alternative:

 2A: Install CADViewer canvas API standalone with: *npm i cadviewer*